Baryte - the Heavyweight Crystals

 Honey colored baryte crystals from Elk Creek, South Dakota, USA.
 Left size: 6 x 4 cm, right size: 10 x 8 cm.
 Jurgen Margraf collection.
 Both photos: Albert Russ

 One very typical property of baryte is its high density - 4.5 g/cm3.
 It can be easily distinguished from many similar minerals by its inapropriate weight.
 Baryte comes in several different colors, including white, orange, yellow, pink, red, brown, purple, green, blue, black, and gray.
 Baryte has a pearly or vitreous luster and may be opaque or transparent.
 It is quite soft, registering at 3 to 3.5 on the Mohs scale of hardness.
 Its streak is white.
 Baryte is quite brittle and it has perfect cleavage in two directions.
 Sometimes, this mineral is UV fluorescent.

 Baryte cluster colored red by realgar inclusions, Baia Sprie, Romania.
 Size: 20 x 15 cm, Lajos Varga collection.
 Photo: Albert Russ

-Similar minerals include baryte's close cousins, celestine and anglesite.
+Similar minerals include baryte's close cousins, celestine (SrSO4) and anglesite (PbSO4).
 Distinguishing these may be quite tricky sometimes.
-White or pink massive baryte can appear very similar to massive feldspar, but it is much heavier.
+White or pink massive baryte can appear very similar to massive K-feldspar, but it is much heavier and softer.
 Baryte is often accompanied by fluorite, but fluorite is also much lighter and has an isometric cleavage in 3 directions.